Frances Yip

-Frances Yip Lai-yee (born 1947) is a Hong Kong English pop and Cantopop singer.
+Frances Yip Lai-yee (born 22 October 1947) is a Hong Kong singer.
 She is best known for performing many of the theme songs for television series produced by TVB in the 1980s and early 1990s.

 Biography

-Born in 1947, Yip is of Hakka ancestry, and is the youngest of 5 siblings.
+Born on 22 October 1947, Yip is of Hakka ancestry, and is the youngest of 5 siblings.
 She grew up in a rural area in Hong Kong, and studied in St. Clare's Girls' School, an English Catholic school.

-Her first singing job was in 1969 when she won a talent contest called Sharp's Night Four Lights Competition on Hong Kong television where she met the composer, Joseph Koo.
+Her first singing job was in 1969 when she won a talent contest called Sharp's Night Four Lights Competition (聲寶之夜) on Hong Kong television where she met the composer, Joseph Koo.
 Koo used Yip to sing commercial Jingles while she was working as a secretary in HSBC, one was the jingles was a song about savings account for HSBC.
 Her first record, Bu Liao Qing (Love Without End) was recorded in the same year.
 At that time she recorded predominantly English covers of Mandarin songs and Mandarin songs.

 In 1972, Yip and Joseph Koo went to Japan's World Singing gathering in Nippon Budokan.
 In 1973, Yip was working for Cathay Pacific as an Ambassador of Hong Kong under Hong Kong Tourism Board for a year, and her album, Discovery, was based on her experiences traveling.
 Discovery was sung in nine different languages to represent the 9 major destinations for Cathay Pacific then, and the album inspired a London talent agent to find her.
 She signed onto EMI Records and lived in London for two years.
 It was a worldwide contract, meaning she can have one English album released in 6 different languages in different areas of the world.
 Since then, she had renewed her two-year contract until now.

 Yip hit international fame with her signature tune, The Bund (上海灘) from the TVB drama of the same title.
 After she recorded The Bund, she returned to Hong Kong.